cambridge-cares/TheWorldAvatar/Agents/VisBackendAgent/README.md

 This endpoint serves to retrieve the status of a contract using a `GET` request at the following endpoint:

 ```
-<baseURL>/vis-backend-agent/contracts/status?id={id}
+<baseURL>/vis-backend-agent/contracts/status/{id}
 ```

-where `{id}`is the requested contract instance.
+where `{id}`is the requested contract ID.
 If successful, the agent will return either "Pending", "Active", or "Archive" status.

 #### 2.6.2 Draft route